DandyLyons/notes/content/Library/The Bible (WEB)/53 - 2 Thessalonians/2 Thess-03.md

 not because we don't have the right, but to make ourselves an example to you, that you should imitate us.

 ###### v10
-For even when we were with you, we commanded you this: "If anyone is not willing to work, don't let him eat."
+For even when we were with you, we commanded you this: "If anyone is not willing to [[Topics/Work/index|work]], don't let him eat."

 ###### v11
 For we hear of some who walk among you in rebellion, who don't work at all, but are busybodies.